Terms and Conditions of Sale

 It is the booker’s responsibility to ensure that all personal information provided when making a booking is correct.

 The Lyric Theatre takes no responsibility for tickets lost in the post.
-All bookings will be subject to a £1.20 admin fee.
 No tickets may be re-sold for any reason by any outlet other than the Lyric Theatre Box Office or one of its authorised ticket agents (unauthorised outlets include websites such as auction sites).
 Failure to comply will make this ticket void.

 Whilst the Lyric Theatre takes responsibility for tickets purchased directly through the Lyric Box Office, the Lyric Theatre website and authorised ticket agencies, we will not be responsible for tickets that have been sold through unauthorised methods.